Quick Answer

 Try: "Write a 500-word blog post in a friendly tone, with 3 subheadings, ending with a call-to-action about signing up for a newsletter."

 Claude excels at structured outputs when you define the shape upfront.
+It will match your specifications with remarkable precision, including word counts, tone, and section counts.

 2. Use the "Constitution" to Your Advantage